-We entered into partnerships with several societal organizations in the fields of social entrepreneurship, responsible business or circularity.
+We entered into partnerships with several societal organisations in the fields of social entrepreneurship, responsible business, environment and community.
 What we have in common with these organisations is the ambition to make an impact on society.
 With our partners we share knowledge, expertise and competencies, and we also learn from them.

 Wineke Haagsma, Stefan Panhuijsen (Social Enterprise NL) and Bert van Son (MUD Jeans) on the value of social enterprises and the collaboration with PwC.

 We are one of the founding partners of Social Enterprise NL, and we have extended our partnership again.
 Social Enterprise NL is a nationwide platform which unifies and represents social enterprises, shares knowledge and works on acknowledgement and recognition.

 Social enterprises are an important pillar in the transition to the Impact Economy.
 They take the lead and show that it is possible.
 We are proud that we can accelerate this movement through the collaboration with Social Enterprise NL.

 Social Enterprise NL is very much looking forward to the coming years to make even more impact together with PwC.
 Mark Hillen of Social Enterprise NL: “Over the past 9 years, PwC has shown that it is of great added value to the development of the social enterprise movement, both through direct support to entrepreneurs and through ecosystem-enhancing initiatives such as research into the relationship between municipalities and social enterprises.
 We are therefore very proud and grateful that we can extend this collaboration.”